 - Make sure your on-line profiles at work and on the internet are regularly updated with your achievements.

 - Take any and every opportunity to speak at your organisation and at industry forums.

 - Encourage your team to submit their work for awards – industry magazines and professional bodies have many categories for projects.

 - Offer to host lunch and learn sessions at your organisation to share ideas and develop your internal network of like minded enthusiasts.

 - Arrange for external speakers to come in and talk to you and your colleagues, making sure you invite senior leaders who can benefit from the event you have organised.

-I know this sounds like a lot of hard work but it’s a lot more fun to be proactive and take control of your career than to wait on the sidelines until someone notices you!
+I know this sounds like a lot of hard work but it’s a lot more fun to be proactive and take control of your career than to wait until someone notices you!